DeSci-md/automating-metadata/README.md

 ## Publication Text Extraction
 ### Aim/Goal
-The aim/goal of this is to provide a way to programmically extract machine readable text from journal publication when provided an identifier such as a title or DOI.
+The aim/goal of this is to provide a way to programmatically extract machine-readable text from journal publications when provided an identifier such as a title or DOI.
 Adapted using the methodology described in https://www.nature.com/articles/s41524-021-00687-2, "Automated pipeline for superalloy data by text mining"

 ### Setup and use